flyingmachine/nanoc-blog/content/programming/brave-clojure.md

 Writing _Clojure for the Brave and True_ was one of the most rewarding experiences of my life in large part because I got to interact with so many kind, thoughtful, intelligent people.
-I look forward to embarking on this new _chapter_ of my journey with you!
+I look forward to your company as I embark on this new _chapter_ of my journey!